developerxrahul/amazon-s3-android-uploader/README.md

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);
+        rcS3Uploader.uploadImageTos3(MainActivity.this, /*Context*/

-        rcS3Uploader.uploadImageTos3(MainActivity.this, imageUri); /*Uri of image which you wish to upload*/ }
+        poolId, /*Replace with your client pool Id*/ Region.ap-south-1, /*Replace with your s3 bucket Region*/ bucketName, /*Replace with your s3 bucket name*/ imageUri); /*Uri of image which you wish to upload*/ }
 }
  ```